|

 Unfortunately I don't have any photographs of these years.

-(social criticism), TROS (general), NOS and in later years EO (evangelical)
+(general), NOS and in later years EO (evangelical) and VERONICA (general).

-and VERONICA (general).
 There were (and are) also a great number of small broadcasters.
+But none of

-musician (Tony Eyk) talk about a book he bought: "Sounds and Scores" by Henry
+(Tony Eyk) talk about a book he bought: "Sounds and Scores" by

-Mancini.
-I also bought the book and learned about instruments and what you can
+Henry Mancini.
+I also bought the book and learned about instruments and

-do with them in an orchestra.
-I even did some arranging myself.
+what you can do with them in an orchestra.
+I even did some arranging

-mine wanted to sing a greek song, a nice 5/4.
-I think it was called "Ena
+A colleague of mine wanted to sing a greek song, a nice 5/4.
+I think it was

 |

-I also arranged something else and I wanted to know how the saxophone-part
+arranged something else and I wanted to know how the saxophone-part would

-would sound.
-So I asked Piet Zonneveld, at the time conductor of the orchestra of the
+sound.
+So I asked Piet Zonneveld, at the time conductor of the orchestra of

-KRO-program "Van Twaalf tot Twee", if the saxgroup could play this
+the KRO-program "Van Twaalf tot Twee", if the saxgroup could play

-for me.
+this for me.
 And they did and they were very serious about it too.
-Great guys!
+Great

 Dutch jazz-singer.
 He gave me some advice too about the key and range of the